-The budgets for the Midway City Sanitary District (MCSD) consist of a \$12,596,301 operating budget and a \$4,976,000 capital outlay and improvements budget which includes \$3,500,000 for payments towards unfunded pension costs, OPEB liabilities aswell-as establishing a 115 CEPPT trust for future retirement costs (Board approved August 2019).
+The budgets for the Midway City Sanitary District (MCSD) consist of a \$13,584,912 operating budget and a \$5,985,000 capital outlay and improvements budget which includes \$675,000 for potential additional payments towards unfunded pension costs, and contributions to the OPEB and CEPPT 115 trust accounts for future retirement costs.
 The size of these budgets is indicative of the breadth, depth and diversity of services, projects, and activities undertaken by the Midway City Sanitary District for public health and safety, quality of life, and infrastructure maintenance.
-The adopted budget reflects: